vickmuir/vpc-on-classic-block-storage/block_storage_is_create.md

 {: #creating-block-storage}
 [comment]: # (linked help topic)

-You can create a block storage volume when you create a virtual server instance, or create a standalone volume to later attach to an instance.
+You can create a {{site.data.keyword.block_storage_is_short}} volume when you create a virtual server instance, or create a standalone volume to later attach to an instance.
 {:shortdesc}

 Before you get started, make sure you have [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).